yearn/eth-allowlist/README.md

 }
 ```

-An example of a valid transaction is:
+An example of a valid transaction for approving a token with the intention of depositing it into a Yearn vault is:

 target: `0x5c0A86A32c129538D62C106Eb8115a8b02358d57`